Publication ethics and malpractice statement

 — Reviewer’s responsibility

-— Editor’s responsibility
+— Subject editor’s responsibility

 Research participants have the right to decide what will happen to their personal data collected.
 The participants’ identifying details should not be published unless this is essential for scientific purposes and the participant gave written consent for publication.
 If applicable, the following statement must be included in the text: ‘Informed consent was obtained from all participants included in the research.’